 Best US Credit Card Betting Sites in 2026

-At credit card betting sites, you can fund your account instantly – often up to $5,000 – using Visa, Mastercard, or American Express, so you can place live bets in seconds.
-On top of that, many sites reward you with 125% deposit matches or up to $250 in free bets.
-Keep reading to discover the best sportsbooks that take credit cards that stood out during our testing, all fully accessible from the US and built with security in mind.
+At credit card betting sites, you can fund your account instantly, often up to $2,500, using Visa, Mastercard, or American Express.
+You can place live bets in seconds and get rewarded with 125% deposit matches or up to $250 in free bets.
+Keep reading to explore the best sportsbooks that take credit cards, all fully accessible from the US and built with security in mind.

 Editorial Statement: We independently review and select all gambling operators.
 While we may earn commissions from affiliate links or paid placements, these never influence our editors’ opinions or evaluations.
 Every platform is assessed against our own standards, and we highlight both strengths and shortcomings, regardless of any commercial relationship.